What is Liposuction?

 Dr. Sobel performs power-assisted liposuction in his fully AAAHC-accredited, state of the art operating room that is part of his luxurious 4,000 square foot Park Avenue Surgical Center.
 Furthermore, using local sedation avoids many of the potentially serious risks posed by general anesthesia.

 Where does Dr. Sobel perform his liposuction procedures?

 Rather than having to go to an area hospital for these procedures, our Sobel Skin patients can have their liposuction performed in our state-of-the-art operating room in our Park Avenue facility.
 Our operating room is fully AAAHC accredited and is very comfortable for our patients.
 Our patients love coming here rather than traipsing to an unfriendly hospital environment for these outpatient procedures.

 Tumescent Liposuction has eliminated the need for general anesthesia when performing liposuction.
 A large amount of anesthetic solution containing diluted lidocaine and epinephrine is injected into the fatty tissue prior to the cannula being inserted to remove the pockets of fat.

-You can expect a quick and easy recovery after liposuction in NYC.
-There many be bruising for a few days but you can resume normal activity in one or two days.
+You can expect a quick and easy recovery after visiting one of the best doctors for liposuction in NYC.
+There may be bruising for a few days but you can resume normal activity in one or two days.
 Results are visible immediately, and improvement often continues as swelling subsides during the first six weeks.
 We make sure that scars from the liposuction cannula insertion point are small and inconspicuous.

 Skin with good elasticity will look smooth and even after liposuction.
 Liposuction is not a cure for cellulite, but many of Dr. Sobel’s patients notice some improvement after liposuction.